valkey-io/valkey-doc/topics/bloomfilters.md

 We have implemented `VALIDATESCALETO` as an optional arg of `BF.INSERT` to help determine whether the bloom filter can scale out to the reach the specified capacity without hitting either limits mentioned above.
 It will reject the command otherwise.

 As seen below, when trying to create a bloom filter with a capacity that cannot be achieved through scale outs (given the memory limits), the command is rejected.
-However, if the capacity can be achieved through scale out (even with the limits) then the creation of the bloom filter will succeed.
+However, if the capacity can be achieved through scale out (even with the limits), then the creation of the bloom filter will succeed.

 Example: